image249

 • Catalina asks the doctor for help in treating her husband’s pain, but she has no cash funds to pay.
 Dr. Catron has no compassion and gives her two options for earning his medical attention: sign over the deed to her land, or agree to allow him to perform a series of “medical experiments” on her for the good of his science.

-• His first request is out of the question, and she initially declines the second, but when her husband’s condition worsens and Loretto performs a ceremony with Diego to prepare him for transition, Catalina desperately returns to Catron to negotiate.
+• His first request is out of the question, and she initially declines the second, but when her husband’s condition worsens and Loretto performs a ritual with Diego to prepare him for spirit transition, Catalina desperately returns to Catron to negotiate.

 • Catalina signs an agreement consenting to allow the doctor to use her body for experimentation in exchange for his medical supervision of Diego, including the doctor’s commission of an unusually large man named Baltazar for round-the-clock care.